dsorm/termsnake/README.md

   * I assume that according to the requirements, the snake should be represented in the 2D array/slice.
 It would however be too complicated to keep track of the curvature of the snake, so the snake isn't inside the array, it is a linked list instead.
 * If the snake gets to the wall, it automatically climbs out of the opposite side.
 * If you bite yourself (the snake is going straight to the right and you suddenly press left arrow to go straight to left), the game will end.
 This is not a bug, this is by design.
+* The screencast has a bug - `head y` sometimes shows wrong number.
+This is now fixed.
 This task took me about 7 hours to complete.